microsoft/live-share/docs/reference/use-cases.md

 When you run into an issue (e.g. trying to resolve a bug, setting up your environment), you can use Visual Studio Live Share to instantly seek assistance from another peer.
 In many cases, it isn't immediately clear what context the person providing help will need, and therefore, Live Share helps by making it simple to provide access to your entire project, and if/as needed, incrementally share more (e.g. a local server, read-only terminal).
 No need to send code snippets and/or error messages back-and-forth!

 Additionally, since Live Share allows you to share your active debug session, without requiring "guests" to install any of the necessary platforms SDKs (e.g. Node.js, Go, .NET Core) or tooling extensions, it can help you get resolution faster, and prevent "doesn't repro on my machine" situations.
 Live Share allows you to share debug state with others, for any programming language or runtime environment (e.g. Kubernetes, React Native app) and so regardless what you need help with, you can share it!

+### Office Hours

+Many businesses and educational institutions (e.g. schools, online training coursrs) provide support to their customers/employees/students at pre-determined times, and generally at a recurring frequency (e.g. every Friday from 3-5 PM).
+In this way, "office hours" are simply a scheduled form of "quick assistance", as opposed to being entirely ad-hoc.
+Live Share makes it easy to get help quickly, since the "expert" providing help can immediately join a collaboration session, and answer your question(s), without needing to setup their machine at all.

 ## Pair Programming